msyamkumar/cs220-projects/spring20/p5/README.md

 ### Q1: How many records are in the dataset?

-### Q2: What is the name of the hurricane at index 10?
+### Q2: What is the name of the hurricane at last index?

-### Q3: How many deaths were caused by the hurricane at the last index?
+### Q3: How many deaths were caused by the hurricane at index 10?

 ### Q4:Is there a hurricane named Bob?